-It is recommended that the Notice of Hearing be directed to the applicant and/or landowner by registered mail.
-Please refer to Appendix A for an example Notice of Hearing.
+Policy Recommendation: It is recommended that the Notice of Hearing be directed to the Party and/or landowner, by registered mail, and other methods as determined advisable (e.g., e-mail).
+Please refer to Appendices A to E for Notice of Hearing examples.

-2.4 Pre-submission of Reports
+3.3 Pre-submission of Reports